JorgeH18/PasswordPy/README.md

 # PasswordPy
-A simple python project for creating, storing and evaluate passwords
+A simple python project for create, evaluate and store passwords